Z-siteA Companion to the Works of Louis Zukofsky

 Morada.
 Ed.
 Norman Macleod (Albuquerque, NM), 4 issues 1929-1931 (although last issue is numbered 5).
 Ed.
 Norman Macleod (NYC) and with Donal McKenzie (Laga de Garda, Italy) for final issue as tri-lingual journal.

 The Morningside (Columbia University, NY).
-The heir of various student literary journals at Columbia University throughout the 19th century, the publication came out as a poetry journal under this title in 1898 with John Erskine as chief editor, who continued to oversee it through the 1920s.
+The heir of various student literary magazines at Columbia University throughout the 19th century, the publication came out as a poetry journal under this title from 1896-1904 when John Erskine was a student at Columbia.
+The journal was revived in 1920 under the supervision of Erskine, now a professor, as an independent student publication which was self-supporting and the issues were sold.
+The journal was closely associated with the Boar’s Head Society, the student literary group also under the supervision of Erskine.
+In 1932 The Morningside was absorbed into the Columbia Review.
 Both Whittaker Chambers and Meyer Schapiro served as editors.
 The name derived from the fact that Columbia was located on Morningside Heights in upper west-side Manhattan.
-The journal became the Columbia Review in 1932.
+See Columbia Review.

 Neon (Brooklyn, NY).
 Ed.
 Gilbert Sorrentino, 1956-1960 (4 issues and 2 supplements).